saidvandeklundert/saidvandeklundert.github.io/_posts/2020-1-7-python-strings-and-screen-scraping.md

 False
 ```

-Using the strip method, we can remove it.
-In the previous example, the empty space was on the left, so we use the following:
+Using the lstrip method, we can remove leading characters.
+And since the default is to match emtpy spaces, using it without arguments will remove the leading whitespaces in a string:

 ```python
 >>> ' interface Ethernet 4/1'.lstrip()
 'interface Ethernet 4/1'
 ```

+In case you are dealing with trailing whitespaces, use `rstrip()`.
+Incase you are dealing with both trailing and leading whitespaces, simply use `strip()`.

-When we call `startswith()` on that, our condition tests True:
+When we call `startswith()` on the result produced by `rstrip()`, our condition tests True:

 ```python
 >>> ' interface Ethernet 4/1'.lstrip().startswith('interface')